-- 1. Press the retaining clip on the right side of the power supply along the direction of the arrow. - 2.
-Pull up the power supply handle at the same time and pull out the power supply. - Insert the replacement power supply firmly into the chassis.
+- Pull up the power supply handle and press the retaining clip on the right side of the power supply along the direction of the arrow.
+At the same time, pull out the power supply by using its handle. - Insert the replacement power supply firmly into the chassis.
 Connect the AC power cord to the replacement power supply.

-3-12 Cable Routing
+3-9 Cable Routing